 The white folks think they're at the top, ask any proud white male.

 A million years of evolution; we get Danny Quayle

 - The video for "Weird Science" shows other pop stars of the time (Cyndi Lauper, Madonna et al.) in chains doing slave labor.

-- Word Salad Lyrics: "Just Another Day," among others.
+- Word Salad Lyrics: "Whole Day Off" and "Just Another Day," among others.